BeshoAbdAlMasih/Sentiment_Analysis/README.md

 | **Accuracy** | | | **0.82** | 320,000 |

 Both models reach **82% accuracy** on 320k unseen tweets.
 LinearSVC was chosen for deployment due to faster inference at serving time.

-> The dataset contains no neutral class — all tweets are binary.
-Neutral output in the UI is reserved for future multi-class model versions.

 ---

 ## Getting Started